UNC-Robotics/eos/docs/user-guide/color_mixing.rst

 -------
 The package contains the following device implementations:

-* **Color mixer**: Sends commands to the fluid simulation to dispense and mix colors.
-* **Color analyzer**: Queries the fluid simulation to get the average fluid color.
+* **Color station**: Sends commands to the fluid simulation to dispense and mix colors, and queries it to get the average fluid color.
 * **Robot arm**: Moves sample containers between other devices.
 * **Cleaning station**: Cleans sample containers (by erasing their stored metadata).

-This is the Python code for the color analyzer device:
+This is the Python code for the color station device:

 :bdg-primary:`device.py`